tc39/proposal-type-annotations/README.md

 The above ideas try to strike a balance between not impeding too much on JavaScript syntax, enabling TypeScript and other type checkers to define any traits they want in the future, while breaking as little compatibility as possible with TypeScript.
 We're open to any of the four solutions presented here, or other ideas people may have.

-#### Null typeguards

-In TypeScript, one can write `x!.foo` to specify that `x` cannot be null, even if its type specifies that it can be.
-This is known as a [null typeguard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#nullable-types).
-This construct is syntactic sugar for `(x as NonNullable<typeof x>)`.
-It's debatable whether this syntax should be included (as it feels somehow "deep" in the expression), but it would be straightforward to ignore a `!` and treat the expression as `x.foo`.

 ## FAQ